rerun-io/rerun/examples/python/multiprocess_logging/README.md

         )
 ```

-The main function initializes rerun with a specific application ID and manages the multiprocessing processes for logging data to the Rerun viewer.
+The main function initializes Rerun with a specific application ID and manages the multiprocessing processes for logging data to the Rerun viewer.

 > Caution: Ensure that the `recording id` specified in the main function matches the one used in the logging functions
  ```python